Welcome to the Jigsaw Training RBT Course

 - Use your certificate, Initial Competency Assessment, and background checks to apply to the BACB.

-You can track your 180 days, download the starter guide, and explore the course overview using the buttons on this page.
+You can track your 180-day window, download the starter guide, and view the full course overview using the buttons on this page.

 Share your Progress with your Employer